-Tefere Gebre, born in Gondar, Ethiopia, was a political refugee who emigrated to the United States as a teenager.
-He graduated in 1987 from Belmont High School in downtown Los Angeles.
+Born in Gondar Ethiopia, Gebre fled state-sanctioned violence and made his way to a refugee camp in the Sudan as a teenager.
+After several months of interviews and processing, Tefere was granted refugee status and without his family emigrated to Los Angeles, where he graduated from Belmont High School in 1987.
 A standout track and field athlete, he attended Cal Poly Pomona on an athletic scholarship.
-While in college, Tefere worked his first union job as a night shift loader at UPS (and member of Teamsters Local 396).
-Since, Tefere has devoted his entire life to the values of hard work and a voice at the workplace.
+While in college, Tefere worked his first union job as a night shift loader at UPS and became a member of Teamsters Local 396.
+Since then he has devoted his entire life to the values of democracy, justice and helping workers organize to achieve a voice at the workplace.
+Before joining the labor movement full-time, Gebre worked for then Speaker of the California Assembly, Willie Brown as a legislative aid, and was subsequently twice elected as president of the California Young Democrats, and was the first African American and immigrant to serve in that position.

 Work and the Labor Movement

-When he was elected to the position of executive vice president of the AFL-CIO in 2013, joining Rich Trumka and Liz Shuler as the elected leadership team for the national labor federation, it was a clear recognition of Tefere’s leadership skills and of the focus on building strong labor-community partnerships at the local level through the movement’s central labor councils and state federations.
+When elected to the position of executive vice president of the AFL-CIO in 2013, it was a clear recognition of Gebre’s leadership skills and of the focus on building strong labor-community partnerships at the local level through the movement’s central labor councils and state federations.

-Tefere has continued to demonstrate leadership by example.
-He has focused his attention on building strong partnerships between labor and community groups, immigrant rights advocates and civil rights organizations.
-He has placed particular emphasis on building the labor movement in the South, where conditions are most oppressive for millions of workers.
-Based on his own experience as a child refugee, Tefere has brought a passionate and personal perspective to bear in the labor movement’s fight for comprehensive immigration reform and a pathway to citizenship for millions of immigrant workers and their families.
-In the end, it is Tefere’s experience as an immigrant labor activist and local labor council leader that makes him a great complement to President Trumka, of the Mine Workers, and Secretary-Treasurer Liz Shuler, of the Electrical Workers, to lead the AFL-CIO.
+Gebre has continued to demonstrate leadership by example.
+He has focused his attention on building strong partnerships between labor and community groups, immigrant rights, democracy, and racial justice organizations..
+Based on his own experience as a child refugee, Gebre has brought a passionate and personal perspective to bear in the labor movement’s fight for comprehensive immigration reform and a pathway to citizenship for millions of immigrant workers and their families.